Be a Mediation Coach for PMI

 Western Justice Center cordially invites you to apply to be a mediation coach for the Western Justice Center Peer Mediation Invitational.

 The Western Justice Center Peer Mediation Invitational is an annual educational workshop and celebration of peer mediators.
 This special event honors and encourages the dedicated youth who play such an important role in making schools safe for all students.
 All Los Angeles County schools (public, charter and private) with peer mediation programs are invited to participate.

 Participants will gain a better understanding of peer mediation and will be able to improve their skills through the unique opportunity to be coached by experienced mediators.
-The program includes mock mediation sessions, an interactive presentation and a networking session for school chaperones.
+The program includes mock mediation and mediation skill-building sessions, an interactive presentation and a networking session for school chaperones.

 WHAT TO EXPECT & CRITERIA

-- 25 hours of mediation training AND 5 completed mediation cases, or professional experience mediating or arbitrating litigation.
+25 hours of mediation training AND 5 completed mediation cases, or professional experience mediating or arbitrating litigation.

-Please note that, to ensure each peer mediator is exposed to more than one perspective, WJC will be assigning two coaches to each group of students.
+Please note that, to ensure each peer mediator is exposed to more than one perspective, WJC will be assigning more than one coach to each group of students.